j-millan/spotiapp/README.md

 ### Clone the project
   Run `git clone https://github.com/j-millan/spotiapp.git`.

+### Auth token
+  You have to create a Spotify developer account and use your credentials to generate an auth token every hour using postman and replace it in `src/app/services/spotify.service.ts`.

+  In postman, make a post request to `https://accounts.spotify.com/api/token/` with body:

+    {
+      grant_type: client_credentials,
+      client_id: your_client_id_here,
+      client_secret: your_client_secret_here
+    }

 ### Run the development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.